Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 High salaries are one thing, but net lifetime wealth depends on when you start earning and how much debt you carry.

-Let’s model a simplified break-even point, assuming a standard retirement at 65.
+The following model illustrates a simplified break-even timeline, assuming a standard retirement at 65.

 Profession Approx. Age When Earning Full Salary "Catch-Up" Age (When Net Worth Surpasses a General Dentist's)* Key Financial Notes